evilimas/Nike-page/README.md

 ### 1. **Hero Section**

-- **Description:** Introducing our Summer Collection featuring the latest Nike shoes.
+- Introducing our Summer Collection featuring the latest Nike shoes.
 - **Key Features:**
   - New arrivals and popular styles.
   - Stylish designs for an active lifestyle.